Psychological behaviorism: Methods

-The paradigm
+Paradigm

 Psychology and behaviorism

 Watson named the approach behaviorism as a form of revolution against the then prevalent use of introspection to study the mind.
 Introspection was subjective and variable, not a source of objective evidence, and the mind consisted of an inferred entity that could never be observed.
 He insisted psychology had to be based on objective observation of behavior and the objective observation of the environmental events that cause behavior.
-Skinner’s radical behaviorism also has not established a systematic relationship to traditional psychology knowledge.
+Skinner's radical behaviorism also has not established a systematic relationship to traditional psychology knowledge.

 Psychological behaviorism—while bolstering Watson's rejection of inferring the existence of internal entities such as mind, personality, maturation stages, and free will—considers important knowledge produced by non-behavioral psychology that can be objectified by analysis in learning-behavioral terms.
 As one example, the concept of intelligence is inferred, not observed, and thus intelligence and intelligence tests are not considered systematically in behaviorism.
 However, PB considers IQ tests measure important behaviors that predict later school performance and intelligence is composed of learned repertoires of such behaviors.
 Joining the knowledge of behaviorism and intelligence testing yields concepts and research concerning what intelligence is behaviorally, what causes intelligence, as well as how intelligence can be increased.
 It is thus a behaviorism that systematically incorporates and explains, behaviorally, empirical parts of psychology.

 Basic principles

 The different behaviourisms also differ with respect to basic principles.
 Skinner contributed greatly in separating Pavlov's classical conditioning of emotion responses and operant conditioning of motor behaviors.
 Staats, however, notes that food was used by Pavlov to elicit a positive emotional response in his classical conditioning and Thorndike Edward Thorndike used food as the reward (reinforcer) that strengthened a motor response in what came to be called operant conditioning, thus emotion-eliciting stimuli are also reinforcing stimuli.
 Watson, although the father of behaviorism, did not develop and research a basic theory of the principles of conditioning.
 The behaviorists whose work centered on that development treated differently the relationship of the two types of conditioning.
 Skinner's basic theory was advanced in recognizing two different types of conditioning, but he didn't recognize their interrelatedness, or the importance of classical conditioning, both very central for explaining human behavior and human nature.

-Staats’ basic theory specifies the two types of conditioning and the principles of their relationship.
+Staats' basic theory specifies the two types of conditioning and the principles of their relationship.
 Since Pavlov used a food stimulus to elicit an emotional response and Thorndike used food as a reward (reinforcer) to strengthen a particular motor response, whenever food is used both types of conditioning thus take place.
 That means that food both elicits a positive emotion and food will serve as a positive reinforcer (reward).
 It also means that any stimulus that is paired with food will come to have those two functions.
 Psychological behaviorism and Skinner's behaviorism both consider operant conditioning a central explanation of human behavior, but PB additionally concerns emotion and classical conditioning.